em3ndez/tiny-web-server/README.md

 </html>
 ```

-In this example, a `TinyWeb.SocketClient` is created in JavaScript to connect to a WebSocket server running on `localhost` at port 8081.
-The client waits for the connection to open, sends a message to the `/chat` path, and displays the response received from the server in the browser.
+In this example, a `TinyWeb.SocketClient` is created in JavaScript to connect to a WebSocket server
+running on `localhost` at port 8081.
+The client waits for the connection to open, sends a message to the `/chat`
+path, and displays the response received from the server in the browser.

+TODO explain the additional serverside woute for javascriptWebSocketClient.js

 ### Two WebSockets with Different Paths